* Dollar recovers as risk aversion returns

 LONDON, April 8 (Reuters) - The dollar firmed on Wednesday as optimism that the coronavirus crisis was slowing waned, increasing investor concerns over the economic impact of the pandemic.

 The talks, which are trying to agree a package of measures for governments, companies and individuals, were suspended until Thursday.
+A feud between Italy and the Netherlands over what conditions should be attached to euro zone credit for governments was blocking progress, sources said.

 Our Standards: The Thomson Reuters Trust Principles.